public-assembly/curation-protocol/README.md

 - Other curation contracts
 - Specific tokens of an NFT contract
 - Wallet addresses (EOA or smart contract)
-- ZORA Edition collections
+- ZORA ERC721DROP collections
 3. Restricted curation access gated by a set ERC721 collection (ex: user balance > 0 of ERC721 provides access to curation functionality)
-4. Curation listings represented as individual non-transferable "listingTokens" minted to the curator wallet.
+4. Curation listings represented as individual non-transferable listingRecord NFTs minted to a curator's wallet.
 Allows for easy tracking via NFT indexers (like the [ZORA API](https://api.zora.co/)
-5. Ability for curators to remove their listings by burning their non-transferable listingTokens
+5. Ability for curators to remove their listings by burning their non-transferable listingRecords

 ### What are these contracts?